I Am a “Pushy” Parent!

 - Every kid should be given the opportunity to learn at least one foreign language.

-- Kids should also learn how to dance (how many times you went to parties or social gatherings and you envied the ones who were able to move gracefully on the music?).
+- Kids should also learn how to dance (how many times have you went to parties or social gatherings and envied the ones who were able to move gracefully to the music?).

-- Every kid should, at some point, know how to defend themselves – get them into a few karate or any self-defence classes.
+- Every kid should, at some point, know how to defend themselves – get them into some self-defence classes.

 - Children should be given the opportunity to learn how to play at least one musical instrument (piano, violin, saxophone etc.).

-With these said, I think that I should “push” my kids to learn tennis and they should learn from my knowledge to become as good tennis players as they can be.
-I am sure that whether they will decide to stick with tennis or not, the skills they will learn from practicing and persevering in tennis will help them in life later on too.
+With these said, I think that I should “push” my kids to learn tennis and have them learn from my knowledge to become as good tennis players as they can be.
+I am sure that whether they will decide to stick with tennis or not, the skills they will learn from practicing and persevering in tennis will help them in life later on.